Jscherbe/pandoc-adapter/README.md

 # @ulu/pandoc-adapter

-A Node.js package that provides utilities for converting documents using Pandoc, with a focus on processing multiple files and managing assets with transformFiles.
+A Node.js package that provides utilities for converting documents using Pandoc, with a focus on processing multiple files and managing extracted assets with transformFiles.

 **Important:** This package acts as a wrapper around the Pandoc command-line tool.
 Therefore, **you must have the Pandoc binary installed and accessible in your system's PATH** for this package to function correctly.
 This package itself does not install Pandoc.